karlsander/ersa/readme.md

 ## Stay Lean

-As an exercise of extreme efficiency, Ersa provides a lean version that is only 26 KB in size.
+As an exercise in extreme efficiency, Ersa provides a lean version that is only 26 KB in size.
 This version skips on validating incoming queries, which is likely a bad choice, but with allow-listing on the roadmap, it may be worth it?

 I would like to experiment more with timing parts of the request pipeline and may remove this version if it turns out to be a bad idea.
 With the low latency and distributed data sources offered by Workers, you can reach latency so low that every millisecond counts.
 If other features are introduced that increase the size significantly, the lean version will also stay around.